stephtelolahy/WildWestOnline/README.md

 - New state can be set only by dispatching an action to store.
 - New state can be calculated only by reducer which is a pure function.
 - Store notifies subscribers by broadcasting a new state.
-- It is best to separate each responsibility into different middleware.
+- Each side-effect is implemented into different middleware.
 You can then easily enable or disable some features.

 ![](Docs/redux.png)